-Troy has served as Assistant Professor of New Testament at Wartburg Seminary since 2013.
-Before that he served for five years as a pastor in Grand Forks, ND, and as an adjunct instructor of religion at the University of North Dakota.
+Before joining the faculty at Wartburg in 2013, Troy served for five years as a pastor in Grand Forks, North Dakota.
+He also served as adjunct instructor of religion at the University of North Dakota.
 Troy enjoys teaching with technology, whether online, residentially, or in hybrid formats.
 His areas of interest are Luke and Acts, early church communities, and Matthew.
 By vocation, Troy sees himself as a pastor, just one with a specialized call: the formation of church leaders through Wartburg Seminary.
-Troy is married to Maria, and together they have two children, Timothy and Teresa.
+He is married to Maria, and together they have two children, Timothy and Teresa.
 Outside of work, Troy enjoys playing music, biking, being outdoors, cooking, and practicing the discipline of hope by following Minnesota sports teams and the Chicago Cubs.

 BI 192 Engaging the NT Letters